 Our community of Austin, Texas, is recognized as one of the healthiest cities in America.
 Yet, that recognition ignores the reality facing many neighborhoods within Austin’s city limits.
-Of all Austin zip codes, 78744—a community often referred to as Dove Springs—has the highest prevalence of youth obesity and highest youth delinquency rate.
-The community also lacks access to healthy food and safe places to engage in physical activity.
+Of all Austin zip codes, 78744—a community often referred to as Dove Springs—has the highest prevalence of youth obesity and lacks access to healthy food and safe places to engage in physical activity.

 And yet there are bright spots.
 This tight-knit community has many resident leaders with experience advocating for improved healthcare access, better transportation options, and programs to improve resident safety and reduce crime.
 We know we can’t effectively or sustainably address complex public health issues like childhood obesity unless we partner with people within the communities most deeply affected.